fchursin/OOP-Educational-Notebook/README.md

 This codebook is distributed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

-Thank you for exploring the OOP-Educational-Codebook.
+Thank you for exploring the OOP-Educational-Notebook.
 Happy coding!